mz3r0/software-engineering/Programming paradigms & types of languages.md

 A study presented a model-theoretic analysis of correct behavioral subtyping for first-order, deterministic, abstract data types with immutable objects, indicating that behavioral subtyping could be effectively characterized in the context of immutable object.
 [Link to study](https://dr.lib.iastate.edu/entities/publication/289b6e26-fde7-4906-a118-00acdaf6567b/full) This study was found using Perplexity AI.

 > **TODO: Read the study & expand this section.**

+### Object-orientation and databases

+Both OOP and relational database management systems (RDBMSs) are extremely common in software today.
+Since relational databases do not store objects directly (though some RDBMSs have OO features to approximate this), there is a general need to bridge the two worlds.
+The problem responsible for this bridging is known as **object-relational impedance mismatch**.
+The term originates from impedance matching in electrical engineering.

+There's no general solution without downsides.
+One of the most common approaches is **object-relational mapping (ORM)**, as found in IDE languages such as Visual FoxPro and libraries such as Java Data Objects and Ruby on Rails' ActiveRecord.
+To clarify, the mismatch is not between OO and DBMSes.
+Object-relational impedance mismatch is eponymously only between OO and **R**DBMSes.
+Alternatives like NoSQL or XML databases don't have this problem.
+More on [Minimization in OO here](https://en.wikipedia.org/wiki/Object%E2%80%93relational_impedance_mismatch#Minimization_in_OO).

+Object databases, which have been considered since the early 1980s, are different from (table-oriented) relational databases.
+An object database is also referred to as an OO data store or OO database (or OODB I guess).

+> **TODO**: See how these 'object databases' are different from other types of DBs.

+A third type, **object–relational databases (ORD)**, is the hybrid of both approaches mentioned earlier.
+An OODB model allows containers like sets and lists, arbitrary user-defined datatypes as well as nested objects.
+The info on Wikipedia makes these concepts a bit confusing, so more insight is definitely welcome.

+"These alternative solutions have not been as technically and commercially successful as RDBMSs."